Jeeaaasus/Tautulli-AutoDeleter/README.md

 Collections must be named EXACTLY the same as Tautulli 'friendly username' (NOT case-insensitive).

-The setting 'Allow Consecutive Notifications' in Tautulli needed to be on for me, otherwise there was very inconsistent behavior.
+The setting 'Allow Playback Stop Notifications Exceeding Watched Percent' in Tautulli needed to be on for me, Otherwise, the behavior was very inconsistent.

 # SETUP